alexjvr1/R.temp/LandscapteGenetics.md

 Other consideration is that high elevation = range edge.
 So we have to consider the meta-population dynamics.
 - habitat quality (as measured by wetland/pond depth & ice-free period) affects colonisation

+Different methods in Landscape genetics (see Peterman 2014 for a nice breakdown)

+-

 ###Final paragraph
 Aim:
 To determine which landscape and evironmental characteristics affect connectivity across elevation and how this determines the distribution of genetic diversity.